 QuickBooks Point of Sale software helps your retail business become a multichannel retail operation–offering a multitude of tablet hardware choices, contactless payments, eCommerce management, and inventory monitoring.
 And of course, the solution will integrate with your QuickBooks Online accounting software.

 Many businesses choose QuickBooks Online as their preferred small business accounting software, and for good reason.
 It’s long been one of the most popular choices due to its affordability and ease of use.
 Adding QuickBooks Point of Sale into your retail environment helps you create personalized offers for your customers, create loyalty programs, integrate a barcode scanner to your checkout and inventory process–all while reducing errors and improve accuracy.

-Businesses that rely on QuickBooks Desktop or QuickBooks Online for paying bills, managing cash flow, invoicing customers, and running financial reports will be satisfied with the increased capabilities offered through the POS software.
+Businesses that rely on QuickBooks Desktop or QuickBooks Online for paying bills, managing cash flow, invoicing customers, and running financial reports will be satisfied with the increased capabilities offered through the POS system.

-Have you taken full advantage of the benefits of point of sale (POS) software solutions?
-There are few tasks as important to a retail business as selecting the right point of sale system.
+Have you taken full advantage of the benefits of point of sale (POS) systems?
+There are few tasks as important to a retail business as selecting the right point of sale software.
 The payment options offered, the speed of the transaction, and the ability to tailor the transaction to the customers’ needs each have profound impacts on customer satisfaction and your overall business success.
 Discover what POS features you need to boost your retail profits in this article.